SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/data-broker.md

 #### To duplicate a data connector

-Click the menu icon in a data connector entry and then click **Duplicate** to create another data connector with the same configuration.
+Click the menu icon at the right of a data connector entry and then click **Duplicate** to create another data connector with the same configuration.

 #### To delete a data connector

-Click the menu icon in a data connector entry and then click **Delete** to stop data forwarding and delete the data connector.
+Click the menu icon at the right of a data connector entry and then click **Delete** to stop data forwarding and delete the data connector.

 #### To view alarms for a data connector